OnixHoque/Python2Cpp/readme.md

 ## Compile the shared object using gcc.

-1. Run the following commands to generate shared object from mygraph.cpp file.
+1. Run the following commands to generate shared object from mygraph.cpp file (or just run the bash script `generate_so_file.sh`).

 - `g++ -c -fPIC mygraph.cpp -o mygraph.o`
 - `g++ -shared -Wl,-soname,libmygraph.so -o libmygraph.so mygraph.o`